docsmooth/pytappd/README.md

 Untappd Python CLI client

 ## History
+### Version 0.10:
+Fill out lots of missing data in the object model for beer, brewery, and user Change the function calls to default id as well as name and json Change all calls to beer() and brewery() to set paramaters by name, not order Fully importable as an object class for other programs: see developer info at bottom of pytappd.py for examples
 ### Version 0.9:
 User lookup and checkin now return proper full objects (bug in child beer and brewery objects)
 ### Version 0.8: